dagibbins186/bikesharing/README.md

 !["Top_Starting_Locations.PNG"](https://github.com/dagibbins186/bikesharing/blob/main/biksharing/Challenge%20Images/Top_Starting_Locations.PNG)
 \
 \
 The graph, "Top Starting Locations", conveyed that many riders started their trips in Midtown.
-High concentrations of riders also started their trips near New York Universty.
+High concentrations of riders also began their trips near New York Universty.
 Midtown is the heart of the city where jobs and other activities are heavily concentrated.
 \
 \
 !["Starting_Locations_Map_2.PNG"](https://github.com/dagibbins186/bikesharing/blob/main/biksharing/Challenge%20Images/Starting_Locations_Map_2.PNG)